 As part of the risk management setup in Lundbeck, combined compliance reviews are conducted across departments and responsibilities.
-Corporate Compliance & CSR and Group Finance have increased its number of combined reviews on business ethics- and financial compliance since the first in 2014.

 Control environment

 The Board of Directors approves the overall risk management policies presented by the Executive Management, including the treasury policy.
 These policies are incorporated in the internal control and risk management system, which comprises a clearly defined organizational structure, including roles and responsibilities.
 Based on this structure, Lundbeck has drawn up manuals describing the principal business procedures, internal controls, requirements on segregation of functions and duties, reconciliations, approval and authorization as well as accounting policies.
 Compliance with the guidelines is verified in an ongoing process.